VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Mazda CX-6e offers slightly more room – 468 L compared to 416 L. That’s a difference of about 52 L.
+Looking at boot space, the Mazda CX-6e offers moderately more boot space – 468 L compared to 416 L. That’s a difference of about 52 L.

-When it comes to payload, Toyota C-HR+ clearly takes the win – 655 kg compared to 385 kg.
+When it comes to payload, the Toyota C-HR+ carries clearly more – 655 kg compared to 385 kg.
 That’s a difference of about 270 kg.

 Who wins the race in the data check?